Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 \subsection{Gravitational-wave Events}

-Recently, Ref.~\cite{Wu2020} has indicated that two events GW151226 and G170608 in the first GW transients catalog~\cite{Abbott_2019} could be the mergers of eccentric binary black holes.
-This potentially overturned the conclusions of Ref.~\cite{Romero_Shaw_2019}, which concluded that these two events were consistent with circular binary black hole mergers.
-An important difference between the two approaches was that the first used an inspiral-only, non-spinning waveform model~\cite{EccentricFD}, while the latter used a complete inspiral-merger-ringdown model from the effective-one-body family~\cite{seobnre}.
-In the latter case, the posterior was not sampled directly since SEOBNRE is too expensive to evaluate, and the eccentric posteriors were found by reweighting the posteriors from non-eccentric runs.
+Recently, Ref.~\cite{Wu2020} has posited that events GW151226 and G170608 in the first GW transients catalog~\cite{Abbott_2019} are mergers of eccentric binary black holes.
+This contrasts the conclusion of Ref.~\cite{Romero_Shaw_2019}, that these two events are likely quasicircular binary black hole mergers.
+It is important to note that of these two studies, the first used an inspiral-only, non-spinning eccentric waveform model~\cite{EccentricFD}, while the latter used a complete inspiral-merger-ringdown model from the effective-one-body family: \texttt{SEOBNRE}~\cite{seobnre}.
+Because they use different waveform models, their eccentricity measurements are not directly comparable in a precise sense~\cite{Knee:2022hth}.
+But the claim of an event being eccentric at all could qualitatively withstand this difference, as its unlikely that any waveform model would assign zero eccentricity to a waveform that has modulations manifested by eccentric binaries.
+In addition, Ref.~\cite{Romero_Shaw_2019} does not sample from the posterior distribution directly as \texttt{SEOBNRE} is too expensive to evaluate, instead their eccentric posteriors were found by re-weighting posteriors from non-eccentric parameter estimation runs.

 In this section we study these two events with a two-fold purpose.
 We use the full IMR eccentric waveform model to attempt to better understand the nature of these two events.
 And we use them to further confirm the measurement degeneracy between binary chirp mass and initial orbital eccentricity that we have so far shed light on using simulated signals.
 Our application of \TEOBResumE{} is sufficiently fast to allow its direct use in parameter estimation runs with eccentricity and spins.